CENG502-Projects/CENG502-Spring2023/Topcuoglu/Readme.md

 ![The update formula which is applied for some iterations until converging to a reasonable optimal plan](imgs/image-14.png)

-The the optimal plan can be find by simply this (where M related to the cost function):
+The optimal plan can be found by simply this (where M is related to the cost function):

 <img src="imgs/image-15.png" alt="" style="width: 15%;">

-The, according to the UniVIP paper we need to find the supplier and demander marginal weights with:
+Then, according to the UniVIP paper, we need to find the supplier and demander marginal weights with:

 <img src="imgs/image-11.png" alt="" style="width: 15%;">